mParticle/docs/src/pages/developers/sdk/ios/getting-started/index.md

 order: 1
 ---

-The iOS SDK is designed to support both iOS and tvOS devices.
+The Apple SDK is designed to support both iOS and tvOS devices.

+<aside>There are critical changes coming to mParticle and the Apple SDK for iOS 14.5 and the App Tracking Transparency framework.
+For more information, <a href="../ios14">navigate to the dedicated guide</a> for iOS 14 and App Tracking Transparency.</aside>

 ## Create an Input